-I’m sure most of you eaten some version of a sloppy joe in your life time.
+I’m sure most of you eaten some version of a sloppy joe in your lifetime.
 If not, you don’t know what you’re missing.
 These messy and filling sandwiches live up to their name.
-Filled with a saucy meat that drips out of the sandwich, as you bite into it. you find yourself licking your fingers, you lips, and the side of your hand.
+Filled with a saucy meat that drips out of the sandwich, as you bite into it. you find yourself licking your fingers, your lips, and the side of your hand.
 Yum!

 Why from scratch?